 Dynamics GP has strong business rules and a very intuitive interface.
 It’s simple and follows best practices from a business or finance perspective, especially for traditional businesses.
 It also offers a wide variety of options from many ISV providers for additional functionality.
 This is what makes — and will continue to make — Dynamics GP such a valuable tool.

 Dynamics GP has been around for over 20 years and it’s one of the most popular ERP solutions there is today!
 Even though we are all excited about the introduction and future of Dynamics 365 Business Central, and even though Microsoft is focused on future SaaS offerings, Encore continues to support hundreds of customers on Dynamics GP.

 If you would like more information or have any questions about what ERP solution is right for you, please contact us.
 If you are already an Encore customer, please reach out to your Account Manager or our Client Engagement team at firstname.lastname@example.org.

 * All pricing is subject to change without notice.
+Based on the contract commitment, the per user per month price may differ from the price listed above.
 Always contact Encore for the most current product pricing.